dfithian/dfithian.github.io/_posts/2021-06-08-nomz-meal-planner.markdown

 planning time drastically and automates our grocery list creation.
 The best part is we found that our grocery bill decreased a third of what it was before we used the app.

-The app transforms the manual process of searching, saving, and transcribing recipes into just a few quick steps:
+The app transforms the manual process of searching, saving, and transcribing recipes into just a few quick steps.
+Here's how it works!

-* Add a link to a recipe.
+* Add links to online recipes or define your own
-* The ingredients are parsed and added to your grocery list.
+* Nomz adds the ingredients to your grocery list
-* Add any additional items you need directly to your list.
+* You can add to, edit, merge, and reorder your list based on your local grocery store
-* Either use the app itself to check off items as you shop or easily export the grocery list to other apps like Reminders, Notes, and Safari.
+* Nomz stores each recipe and shares across multiple devices, so when you're ready to cook, tap on the saved link
-* Easily save recipes for the future to use again!
+* Add a rating and notes for the next time you make it!

 Hope you like it!